gecholabs/quickstart/ch3-scripting-languages.md

 ### **What About R**

-R was written initially by statisticians for statisticians; in that capacity it is excellent.
-However, the learning curve can be needlessly steep, it is mostly limited to analytics, the input/output is excruciating, and all the parts don’t quite work together.
-However, if you are doing an analysis it is THE definitive source of packags, also the dataframe concept is pure genius.
-RShiny has made it easy to share your results online, RStudio is slick, and the stats libraries are industry standards.
+R \(another fantastic language\) was written initially by statisticians for statisticians; in that capacity it is excellent.
+Indeed my univeristy stats proffessor was an early adopter.
+He'd grown tired of developing methods only to have to pay a license so his students could use an outdated version of his method.
+Unfortuntely, from teaching and training colleagues and students, I've found the learning curve can be needlessly steep, it is mostly limited to analytics, the input/output is excruciating, and  the parts don’t quite work together.
+However, if you are doing an analysis it is THE definitive source of packages and the **dataframe** concept is pure genius.
+RShiny has made it easy to share your results online, RStudio is slick, and the stats libraries are industry standard.

 **Installing R**